 |You can use your online banking bill payment facility, or go in person to a branch of your bank, to set up a Standing Order.
 You will need the Standing Order Details [83kb].|

 A Standing Order offers you the flexibility of selecting a payment date and frequency to suit your own circumstances.
 However, you must remember to inform your bank if your rent amount changes.
-Please remember that if you wish to pay by Standing Order monthly, you should first contact the Rent and Arrears Recovery Team to obtain the correct monthly amount to pay.
+Please remember that if you wish to pay by Standing Order monthly, you should first contact the Housing Rents team to obtain the correct monthly amount to pay.

 We also offer the opportunity to pay either over the phone, by calling the number above and speaking to someone in our Housing Helpdesk, or you can pay using a debit or credit card (note the 1.5% charge for credit card payments) at any of the Council's main offices or information offices.
 In both cases, you should have your seven digit tenancy reference number to hand.